apache/arrow/docs/source/developers/guide/introduction.rst

    help guides that we used when we were looking for solutions and we hope they will help.

-   Read through :ref:`solving` section.
+   ..
+TODO: Read through :ref:`solving`  section.

    **Communication**

    Communication is very important.
-You may need some help solving the problem (happening to developers all the time).
-Also, when you have an issue you want to solve it is advisable to let the team know you are working on it and may need some help.
+You may need some help solving problems you encounter on the way (happening to developers all the time).
+Also, if you have a JIRA issue you want to solve it is advisable to let the team know you are working on it and may need some help.

    See possible channels of :ref:`communication`.

-#. **Once you found the solution, write and run the test**
+#. **Once you implemented the planned fix or feature, write and run tests for it**

-   See detailed instructions on how to do the :ref:`testing`.
+   See detailed instructions on how to :ref:`test <testing>`.

-#. **Push the branch on your fork and create a pull request**
+#. **Push the branch on your fork and create a Pull Request**

    See detailed instructions on :ref:`pr_and_github`